SKorea virus cases more than double to 433

 The woman had no recent record of overseas travel, authorities said.

-KCDC said they had obtained a list of 9,300 people who had attended church services, around 1,200 of whom had complained of flu-like symptoms.
+KCDC said on Saturday they had obtained a list of 9300 people who had attended church services, around 1200 of whom had complained of flu-like symptoms.

-The church and Cheongdo hospital outbreaks may also be linked, as several church members attended a funeral at the hospital for the brother of the founder of the church this month.
+The church and Cheongdo hospital outbreaks may also be linked, as several church members attended a funeral at the hospital for the brother of the church’s founder this month.

 President Moon Jae-in has called for officials to investigate potential links.

-Cases from the hospital surged near a hundred overnight, with all but two of the new infections from the hospital’s psychiatric unit.
+Cases from the hospital surged near a hundred overnight, with all but two of the new infections coming from the hospital’s psychiatric unit, where KCDC director Jeong Eun-kyeong said patients often share rooms.

-“We think the patients had repeated exposure given the isolated facility of the psychiatric wards, where many patients share the same room,” KCDC Director Jeong Eun-kyeong told reporters.
+“We think the patients had repeated exposure given the isolated facility of the psychiatric wards, where many patients share the same room,” she told reporters.

 The hospital, which has around 600 patients and staff, has been closed and patients are being transferred to other facilities.